-Since solar has become established as a grid resource, it is viewed by all levels of government as a potential revenue generator.
-Cities, counties, states and the federal government have levied taxes or imposed fees on installations that come under their jurisdiction.
-This has made it difficult at times for solar companies to operate.
+Since solar has become established as an energy system resource, it is viewed by all levels of government as a potential revenue generator.
+Cities, counties, states and the federal government have imposed fees or created regulatory hurdles on installations that come under their jurisdiction.
+This has made it difficult at times for solar companies to develop new projects.

 Also, the value put on land has been and continues to be a limiting factor.
 The regulatory gauntlet that businesses must run is onerous, particularly at the local level.
 Rules for solar permits, planning requirements and other regulations are scattered among agencies and municipalities, so developers and the public must initiate multiple contacts at different levels.
-The Counties should lead in harmonizing the various rules - at all local levels - that govern solar energy and associated projects.
+The Counties should create leadership positions to coordinate and harmonize the various rules - at all local levels - that govern solar energy and associated projects.

-To coordinate municipal and county activities and encourage solar expansion, the Counties should establish management positions to monitor and assist solar economic activity.
+To coordinate municipal and county activities and encourage solar expansion, the Counties should establish management positions to coordinate, monitor and assist solar economic activity.
 To the extent possible, "One-Stop Shop" models should be utilized, similar to that employed under "Go Solar California."